AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 let jobs = await Promise.all(expandJobs);
 ```

 Typically you should have additional error checking in place.
-At this point, all three jobs for each of three sizes have begun.
+At this point, all three jobs for each of the three sizes have begun.

-Next we set up our polls and wait for them to complete:
+Next we set up our polling and wait for them to complete:

 ```js
 let expandResults = [];